MicrosoftDocs/winrt-api/windows.ui.xaml.controls/image_source.md

 If you are referencing images that are packaged in your app, you should create your image sources at several recommended sizes, to ensure that your app looks great when the Windows Runtime scales it.
 When specifying a Source for an [Image](image.md) as a Uniform Resource Identifier (URI), you can use a naming convention that will automatically reference the correct image resource for the current scaling as detected by the system at run-time.
 For specifics of the naming convention and more info, see [Quickstart: Using file or image resources](/previous-versions/windows/apps/hh965325(v=win.10)).

-For more info on how to design for scaling, see [
-      Responsive design 101 for ](/windows/uwp/layout/screen-sizes-and-breakpoints-for-responsive-design) or Remarks in [Image](image.md).
+For more info on how to design for scaling, see [Screen sizes and breakpoints](/windows/uwp/layout/screen-sizes-and-breakpoints-for-responsive-design) or Remarks in [Image](image.md).

 ### Image sources and resource qualifiers

 You can use automatic handling for accessing unqualified resources with current scale and culture qualifiers, or you can use [ResourceManager](../windows.applicationmodel.resources.core/resourcemanager.md) and [ResourceMap](../windows.applicationmodel.resources.core/resourcemap.md) with qualifiers for culture and scale to obtain the resources directly.
-For more info see [Resource management system](/previous-versions/windows/apps/jj552947(v=win.10)) or Remarks in [Image](image.md).
+For more info see [Resource management system](/windows/uwp/app-resources/resource-management-system) or Remarks in [Image](image.md).
 For more info on app resources and how to package image sources in an app, see [Defining app resources](/previous-versions/windows/apps/hh965321(v=win.10)).

 ## -examples